minershive/hiveon-kb/guides/security.md

 ---
 title: Security
 category: Guides
+meta_description: Learn how and why to change the password for SSH and VNC.
 ---

 To change system password for user (for SSH and VNC also) please use the following command: `hive-passwd yournewsecurepass`.